MoonVN571/smp-bot/README.md

 ### SMP Bot

-SMp Bot is an utility bot for my SMP Minecraft Server.
+SMP Bot is an utility bot for my SMP Minecraft Server.

 ## Features